Our Baked Thai Chili Sesame Chicken Wings are flat-out hard to stop eating when sweet and spicy sauce clings to every crispy bite.

-No special coating or fussy technique required, as browned chicken skin needs little help to be delicious.
+Roasted chicken skin needs little help to be delicious.
 Baked in the oven with freshly ground sea salt, black pepper, and smoked paprika is all it takes—you don’t even have to be neat about it, they don’t care.
-You will have plenty of time to make the chili sauce and prep a few fresh vegetables, also good for dipping in the sauce too.
-Then, right before you sink your teeth into the crisp, sweetly-spiced Thai Chili Sesame Chicken Wings shower them with freshly squeezed lime for a heavenly finish not to be missed.

 Try the sauce on Grilled Shrimp too!

-- 24 chicken wing pieces, drumettes & wingettes separated
+- 12 whole chicken wings , or 24 party wings, drumettes & wingettes separated

 - 2 teaspoons sea salt